VSTO components to add Outlook 2007 Ribbon tabs,

 To add a toolbar to the host application, use the Add CommandBar command.
 It adds an ADXCommandBar to the module.
 Its most important property is CommandBarName.
 If its value is equal to any built-in command bar of the host application, then you are connecting to a built-in command bar.
 Otherwise, you are creating a new command bar.
 To find out the built-in command bar names, use our free Built-in Controls Scanner utility.

 To position your toolbar, use the Position property that allows docking your toolbar to the top, right, bottom, or left edges of the host application window.
 You can also leave your toolbar floating.
 For a fine positioning, you use the Left, Top, and RowIndex properties.
-To show a pre-2007 toolbar in the Add-ins tab in Office 2007, set the UseForRibbon property of the corresponding command bar component to true.
+To show a pre-2007 toolbar in the Add-ins tab in Office 2007 and 2010, set the UseForRibbon property of the corresponding command bar component to true.
 To speed up add-in loading when connecting to an existing command bar, set the Temporary property to False.
 To make the host application remove the command bar when the host application quits, set the Temporary property to true.

 See how to add custom .NET controls to Office toolbar in five easy steps.